MiDataInt/midataint.github.io/_docs/overview.md

 ## Portability

-As the name implies, the MDI was created to support researchers at the University of Michigan; a few instructions will be specific to our environment.
+As the name implies, the MDI was created to support researchers at the University of Michigan; a few instructions are specific to our environment.
 However, the MDI codebase is generic and can be used by any laboratory or organization under the MIT license.